I7-Examples/Bronze/docs/source.txt

 Section 1 - Apartments and Upstairs Galleries

 East of the Upper Bulb is the Gallery of Still Life.
 The description of the Gallery of Still Life is "Natural light from the south -- coming in from the courtyard[if the player is on the stool], though you cannot see all the way down to ground level from here, even on the stool[otherwise], you suppose, though you are too short to see out[end if] -- illuminates a series of still life paintings on the north wall: one showing the [Wedding Treasure] when Lucrezia arrived from Medici-Credenza, the other rather fancifully entitled [Supper]."
-The Gallery of Still Life is in the State Rooms.

 Wedding Treasure is a display in the Gallery of Still Life.
 Understand "painting"  or "still life" or "table" or "girdle" or "inkpot" or "helmet" or "green" or "cloven shoes" or "paintings" as wedding treasure.
 The description is "A table tastefully laid with possessions of power or personal worth, brought by Lucrezia as gifts from her father: an inkpot, a helmet, a green girdle stitched with vines, a curious pair of cloven shoes."